mrakgr/The-Spiral-Language/readme.md

 But going the other way is very hard.
 I am yet to see a coherent scheme for doing this in a top-down type system.
 Dependently typed languages cannot do it either.

-It is a pity, as these inverse arrays are probably the most underrated data structure in all of computer science.
+It is a pity, as these inverse arrays are probably the most underrated data structure in the entire art of programming.
 They have huge value, but they aren't present in any of the general purpose languages that I'd want to use.
 In the wild, they are often referred as struct-of-arrays or tuple-of-array datatypes as opposed to array-of-structs or array-of-tuples that are regular arrays.

 Here is how `create` can be done in Spiral.
 Mapping over types is similar to mapping over regular structures using pattern matching.